[Updated October 2023]

 3. Maria Theresa Street Christmas Market

-25 November 2017 to 6 January 2019
+When: 25 November 2023 to 6 January 2024

-Daily between 11:00 and 21:00 (until 15:00 on 24 December, 19:00 on 31 December, and closed on 25 December)
+Hours: 11:00 and 21:00 (until 15:00 on 24 December, 19:00 on 31 December, and closed on 25 December)

 The Maria Theresa Street Christmas market is close to two shopping centres – The Kaufhaus Tyrol and the Rathaus Gallerien.
-You also can’t miss the two impressive sets of knights’ armour looking at you from the second-floor window of the Hardrock Cafe Innsbruck.

 4. Hungerburg Christmas Market

-Monday to Friday between 13:00 and 19:00 and from 12:00 on weekends and public holidays
+Hours: Monday to Friday between 13:00 and 19:00 and from 12:00 on weekends and public holidays

 With its prime location about 300 metres above Innsbruck, this is a small and intimate mountain view Christmas market specializing in handmade Austrian Christmas decorations.

 The market at the Hungerburg station of the Nordkette cable car offers fantastic views of Innsbruck, the Inn Valley, and the Alps.
 The Congress station of the cable car, from where it’s less than 15 minutes to Hungerburg, is a 5-minute walk from the Golden Roof.
-You can buy the ticket online here but it’s also included in the Innsbruck Card.
+You can buy the ticket online but it’s also included in the Innsbruck Card.

 5. Wilten Christmas Market

-27 November to 23 December 2018
+When: 24 November to 23 December 2023

 6. St Nikolaus Christmas Market

-24 November to 23 December 2018
+When: 24 November to 23 December 2023

-Daily from 16:00 to 21:00
+Hours: Daily from 16:00 to 21:00

 The St. Nikolaus district is on Hans Brenner square across the Inn River.
 It is a quiet market known for its festive music and home-made biscuits.
-On Fridays and Saturdays in December, a vintage tram called the “Innsbruck Christkindlbahn” takes children on free rides from 15:30 to 19:00.

-Practical tips for your Innsbruck Christmas market visit
+Practical Tips for Your Innsbruck Christmas Market Visit

 - Traditional Austrian Christmas decorations, handcrafted products, and local seasonal delicacies are sold at the market stalls of all the different Christmas markets in Innsbruck.